Beni Ourian Rug: A History

-A very desirable quality about these rugs, is that due to them not being mass produced they were and still are all made unique and of high quality.
-This means that investment into one of these rugs allows them to withstand the test of time.
+A very desirable quality about these rugs is that due to them not being mass produced they were and still are all made unique and of high quality.
+This means that investment in one of these rugs allows them to withstand the test of time.

 In today’s age finding an authentic rug is getting harder and harder.
 However, there are many newer authentic counterparts available, that allow you to tie in your modern interior with rural Moroccan heritage.

 These rugs that are woven in the modern age are still mostly hand woven by the women from the tribes, who still incorporate the history and events of their lives into the rugs.
 The designs can include themes from birth, fertility, nature, and femininity.